+UNIT 1

-UNIT 1: AN INTRODUCTION TO EPISTEMOLOGY (Approximately 30 hours)
+AN INTRODUCTION TO EPISTEMOLOGY (Approximately 30 hours)

-This introductory unit will provide a foundation for learners to engage with questions concerned with knowledge, what we can know and how we can know it.
-Since the 17th Century epistemology has been a primary focus of Western philosophy.
+This introductory Unit will provide a foundation for learners to engage with questions concerned with knowledge, what we can know and how we can know it.
+Since the 17th Century Epistemology has been a primary focus of Western Philosophy.
 Epistemology is a branch of philosophy concerned with the nature and sources of our knowledge.
 Epistemological questions include:

-- What is the foundation of knowledge and how does it differ from belief? - How is knowledge acquired and is the process distinct from the acquisition of beliefs? - What methods of reasoning can bring us closest to the 'truth'? - And can we really ever know anything?
+- What is the foundation of knowledge and how does it differ from belief? - How is knowledge acquired and is the process distinct to the acquisition of beliefs? - What methods of reasoning can bring us closest to the 'truth'? - And can we really ever know anything?

-Learners will engage in research and discussion about traditional definitions of knowledge, including Plato's tripartite account of knowledge as justified true belief.
-In considering the theoretical limitations of our knowledge, learners will examine Cartesian and Humean scepticism.
+Learners will engage in research and discussion about traditional definitions of knowledge, including Plato's tripartite account of knowledge (Justified True Belief).
+In considering the theoretical limitations of our knowledge, learners will examine Cartesian and Humean Scepticism.

-In an introduction to sound philosophical reasoning, learners will be able to identify and consider the strength or validity of inductive or deductive arguments.
+In an introduction to sound philosophical reasoning, learners will be able to identify and consider the strengths and/or validity of inductive and deductive arguments.

-Learners will also examine two distinct schools of thought on sources of knowledge; empiricism and rationalism.
+Learners will also examine two distinct schools of thought on sources of knowledge; Empiricism and Rationalism.
 Learners will investigate these schools of thought and will analyse and evaluate arguments put forward by philosophers to support each approach.

 Studies will include investigations in how alternative arguments attempt to refute the tripartite account.
 The skills in epistemology (the study of knowledge) will be relevant to, and may be applied to, all other units throughout this course.
 This introductory Unit will give students the tools and capabilities to analyse and evaluate philosophical arguments and differing perspectives.
-By understanding the foundations of knowledge students will be able to approach challenging philosophical questions with an understanding of how to arrive at a position based on effective and thorough reasoning.
+By understanding the foundations of knowledge students will be able to approach challenging philosophical questions with an understanding or how to arrive at a logical position based on sound reasoning.